By Amy Resnic

 In the United States, the Eco-League is the only college consortium with collaborating programs and experiential opportunities for students.
 Founded in 2003, the schools specialize in education focused on building a sustainable society.
 Semester exchange programs are offered, allowing students from one school to study at another without being considered a transfer student.
-The five schools in the Eco-League includes:
+The four schools in the Eco-League includes:

 Schools that offer environmental degree programs